hoothin/PagetualGuide/docs/rules/sleep.md

 # sleep
->Sleep time (ms) when load next page if site is limited by time interval
+>Sleep time (ms) before loading the next page if the site enforces an interval.

 Example:
 --